 - Online Maps and mapping services

-- Third Party Content that is not under direct control of Buckinghamshire County Council or main website provider – Google Translate, Social Media links
+- Third Party Content that is not under direct control of Buckinghamshire Council or main website provider – Google Translate, Social Media links

 Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact: firstname.lastname@example.org

 The Equality and Human Rights Commission (EHRC) responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, please contact the Equality Advisory and Support Services (EASS)

 Buckinghamshire Council are fully committed to meeting all the accessibility criteria specified in the regulatory provisions.
 We plan to identify and fix issues in accordance with the timescales shown for each non-compliance area.
 Areas of this extranet that fail to meet these standards will have fixes prioritised according to usage data.
 Due to the amount and complexity of certain issues fixes may be applied after the September 2020 deadline.
 Buckinghamshire Council will make continuous assessments of this website’s content and update this statement when issues have been resolved.

 This statement was prepared on 25 August 2020.
 This policy was last reviewed on 26 November 2020.